microsoft/qsharp-language/Approved/multidimensional-arrays.md

 ### Removing type suffixes with bounded polymorphism

-Were the bounded polymorphism feature suggested at <!-- TODO: link --> to be adopted, the different "overloads" for the library functions suggested in this proposal could be consolidated into a smaller number of concepts that then get implemented by each of `'T[,]`, `'T[,,]`, and so forth.
+Were the bounded polymorphism feature suggested at https://github.com/microsoft/qsharp-compiler/issues/557 to be adopted, the different "overloads" for the library functions suggested in this proposal could be consolidated into a smaller number of concepts that then get implemented by each of `'T[,]`, `'T[,,]`, and so forth.

 For example: